-We judge other people by how attentively they appear to be listening to us, according to communications expert Leslie Shore, author of Listen To Succeed.
+People judge you based on how attentively you appear to be listening, according to communications expert Leslie Shore, author of Listen To Succeed.
 “When we feel we are not being listened to, we feel unwelcome, unappreciated, and devalued, and usually perceive the listener as cold and arrogant,” she says.
 Visual clues that a listener gives (consciously or unconsciously) that send these negative signals: failing to make eye contact, using closed or defensive body postures, and not nodding periodically.
 To be perceived as warm and friendly, Shore recommends maintaining eye contact, leaning forward in a discussion, and commenting from time to time to reassure the speaker that you’re paying attention.
-Here’s what good listeners do during conversations to really tune in.

 - 5 Science-Backed Reasons Volunteering Is Actually a Powerful Way to Feel Healthier